matheus-corregiari/arch-toolkit/README.md

 You'll find instructions to add them into your project and how to use them.

 ###### Have improvements?
 Open a pull request!
-It will make me reallt really happy!
+It will make me really really happy!

 ###### Need some custom behavior or something else?
-Open a issue or copy the classes into yout project, I think the code is small and simple, your can do whatever you want with them.
+Open a issue or copy the classes into your project, I think the code is small and simple, your can do whatever you want with them.

 But try to tell me what you miss and then I can improve!! =D